tftp-go-team/hooktftp/README.md

 ## Usage

-    hooktftp [config]
+    hooktftp [-v] [config]

 Config will be read from `/etc/hooktftp.yml` by default.
+Verbose option `-v` print log to stderr insteadof syslog.

 ## Configuration